davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 console.log(twitter);   // '@OnlyApo'
 ```

-A way to look at this is as if you're saying: "give me a variable called `firstName`, another called `lastName`, and another called `twitter`, and take them from the `person` object."
+A way to look at this is as if we're saying: "give me a variable called `firstName`, another called `lastName`, and another called `twitter`, and take them from the `person` object."

-You can also reach into nested values, like this:
+We can also reach into nested values, like this:

 ```javascript
 const person = {